discretegames/runmany/README.md

 print('this section is after the EOf marker')
 ```

-[The output](https://github.com/discretegames/runmany/blob/main/examples/output_syntax.many) first has all the results of running the Python program on the `$$$|$$$` separated stdins, then result of JavaScript program given its single argv.
+[The output](https://github.com/discretegames/runmany/blob/main/examples/output_syntax.many) first has all the results of running the Python program on the `$$$|$$$` separated stdins, then the result of JavaScript program given its single argv.

 ```text
 ------------------------------------------------------------------------------------------